 The Endorsement Process

-The following components make up the criteria for determination of whether the Human Rights Campaign will endorse a candidate: support for issues of concern to the lesbian, gay, bisexual, transgender and queer community; (2) demonstrated leadership on HRC’s issues and (3) viability.
+The following components make up the criteria for determination of whether HRC will endorse a candidate: (1) support for issues of concern to the LGBTQ community, (2) demonstrated leadership on HRC’s issues, and (3) viability.

-HRC undertakes an in-depth interview with each candidate.
-While some political action committees send out questionnaires, HRC’s face-to-face interviews allow the organization to educate candidates on issues that affect the LGBTQ community, as well as gauge their level of support.
+HRC undertakes an in-depth interview with each candidate seeking HRC’s endorsement, which allows the organization to educate candidates on issues that affect the LGBTQ community, as well as gauge their level of support.
 In place of an interview, an incumbent’s support for issues of concern to the community is based on his or her voting record.
-Candidates are assessed on the following issues: employment non-discrimination, hate crimes, military, marriage, domestic partner benefits, adoption and other family issues, HIV/AIDS, lesbian health, abortion rights and others as they arise.
+Candidates are assessed on the following issues which form the basis of HRC’s legislative agenda: the Federal Marriage Amendment, employment fairness, hate crime prevention, open military service, marriage, domestic partner benefits, adoption and other family issues, HIV/AIDS, lesbian health, abortion rights and others as they arise.

-The interview and/or analysis includes an in-depth review of the campaign and the candidate’s plan for winning the election.
-HRC’s review includes gathering information on polling, fund-raising, endorsements the candidate has won, previous political experience, the campaign plan, staffing and consultants.
+The interview and/or analysis include an in-depth review of the campaign and the candidate’s plan for winning the election.
+HRC’s review includes gathering information on polling, fundraising, endorsements the candidate has won, previous political experience, the campaign plan, staffing and consultants.

 The process by which HRC makes endorsements is rigorous.
-However, two aspects in the process related to incumbent preference and single-candidate endorsements are worth special note:
+However, three aspects in the process related to incumbent preference and single-candidate endorsements, are worth special note:

-- HRC favors incumbency and when an elected official in a particular seat works consistently on behalf of LGBTQ Americans, HRC rewards that loyalty; and
+· HRC favors incumbency and when an elected official in a particular seat works consistently on behalf of LGBTQ equality.
+HRC rewards that loyalty; and

-- HRC does not favor dual endorsements, except in the rarest of circumstances.
-It prefers instead to make the hard choices, even when the record and official position of more than one candidate are exemplary.
-These strategies (and HRC’s support for them) have been tested over the years and have served HRC well.
+· HRC does not favor dual endorsements, except in the rarest of circumstances.
+HRC prefers instead to make the hard choices, even when the record and official position of more than one candidate are exemplary.
+These strategies (and HRC’s support for them) have been tested over the years and have served HRC well, and

-In situations where the incumbent is not supportive of HRC’s issues, or is in an open seat, HRC will make an endorsement and contribution to a candidate that meets HRC’s basic criteria of support for HRC’s issues and is viable.
-HRC gauges support for LGBTQ issues through the interview process, examination of prior support on related issues, and consultation with organizations and HRC members in the candidate’s state or district.
+In situations where the incumbent is not supportive of HRC’s legislative agenda, or where a seat is open, HRC will make an endorsement and contribution to a candidate that meets HRC’s basic criteria of support for HRC’s legislative agenda and is viable.
+HRC gauges support for LGBTQ issues through the interview process, examination of prior voting records on related issues, and consultation with organizations and HRC members in the candidate’s state or district.

 In such identified controversial contests, a dual endorsement may be considered.
-However, to emphasize the HRC board’s intention to avoid dual endorsements — except in the rarest of situations, such action will require the majority vote of the public policy committee, the executive committee and the full board, in that order.
+However, to emphasize the HRC board’s intention to avoid dual endorsements — except in the rarest of situations, such action may require the majority vote of the public policy committee, the executive committee and the full board.

-An endorsement from HRC comes with a PAC contribution.
-(The only exception to this is when candidates do not accept PAC money.)
+An endorsement from HRC comes with a PAC contribution, the only exception to this is when candidates do not accept PAC money.
 HRC does not make endorsements in races where HRC would not make a contribution.
-For example, the organization does not make an endorsement in a situation where the candidate has no chance of getting elected but is supportive of HRC issues and wants to add HRC’s name as an endorser.
-This serves to maintain the value of HRC’s endorsement by not watering down the respected reputation of the organization by endorsing anyone regardless of his or her viability.
+For example, the organization does not make an endorsement in a situation where the candidate has little chance of success, but is supportive of HRC issues and wants to add HRC’s name as an endorser.
+This serves to maintain the value of HRC’s endorsement by not watering down the respected reputation of the organization by endorsing anyone regardless of viability.